mskyttner/coup-tools/README.md

 - quicktype (various langs) can generate JSON Schema and code, it provides a dockerized CLI command based on https://github.com/quicktype/quicktype
 - jv (Go) contains a JSON Schema validation tool through a dockerized CLI command based on https://github.com/ory/jsonschema

-## Installation
+## Local build and installation

+To build these CLI tools, docker is required.

+Recent versions of docker can build images using BuildKit (what GitHub Actions use when building containers)

+Please [activate this feature first](https://docs.docker.com/buildx/working-with-buildx/#set-buildx-as-the-default-builder) (otherwise a complaint related to the --load flag will appear):

+		docker install buildx

-Use the Makefiles to build and install the tools.
+Then use the Makefiles to build and install the tools.

 		make build

-To build these CLI tools, docker is required.

 ## Usage